Vasse

 AreaSearch analysis reveals Vasse significantly outperforming the majority of regions assessed nationwide

-Vasse has a diverse workforce with both white and blue collar jobs, prominent manufacturing and industrial sectors, an unemployment rate of 2.7%, and a 5.4% employment growth over the past year (AreaSearch data).
-As of September 2025, 1,700 residents are employed, with an unemployment rate at 0.5% below Rest of WA's rate of 3.3%.
+Vasse has a diverse workforce with both white and blue collar jobs, prominently featuring manufacturing and industrial sectors.
+Its unemployment rate is 2.7%, with an estimated employment growth of 5.5% over the past year, according to AreaSearch's statistical area data aggregation.
+As of September 2025, 1,700 residents are employed, with an unemployment rate of 0.6% lower than Rest of WA's 3.3%.

 Frequently Asked Questions - Employment